-The Department has acknowledged in the Explanatory Memorandum to the Regulations that the Regulations were laid in breach of the 21 day rule explaining the reason for the breach.
+The Department has acknowledged in correspondence that the Regulations were laid in breach of the 21 day rule explaining the reason for the breach.
 I am content that the Department, on this occasion, provided a satisfactory reason for the breach.